 Upper cervical care starts with diagnostic imaging to take very precise measurements of the top two bones of the spine.
 Then extremely gentle corrections are provided either by hand or with an adjusting instrument.
 There is no popping or cracking.
 In fact, this process is gentle enough for everyone from infants to the very elderly.
 Consider the following case study:

 - A 16-year-old girl who has suffered from migraines since kindergarten sought upper cervical chiropractic care.
 She had previously been experiencing 1-2 severe migraines per week (4-8 per month), each of which lasted 2-3 hours.
-She was taking medication to deal with the migraines.
+She was taking medication to deal with the her episodes.
 She went to an upper cervical chiropractor 16 times and received adjustments during the 5 visits when she was found to be out of alignment (adjustments are only provided as needed).
 She was then able to get off of her migraine medication and only suffered 2-4 mild migraines per month.

 This is not an isolated case.
 Many patients who suffer from migraines, especially those who experience neck pain as a symptom, are benefiting from upper cervical chiropractic care.
 To learn more, get in touch with a practitioner near you.